-Famous athletes such as Tiger Woods and tennis star Rafael Nadal have made headlines by turning to platelet-rich plasma therapy (PRP) to help them recover from injury.
-Doctors are now using PRP for many reasons.
-While PRP therapy may not work for all conditions, studies have shown that it can play a role in the treatment of soft-tissue healing.
-PRP treatments essentially give the body the ability to heal itself through amplifying natural growth factors it uses to repair tissue.
+Orthopaedic specialists use platelet-rich plasma (PRP) to help patients recover from injury.
+While PRP therapy may not work for all conditions, studies have shown that it can help treat soft-tissue healing.
+PRP treatments allow the body to heal itself by amplifying the natural growth factors it uses to repair tissue.

-But what exactly is PRP therapy, and could it work for you?
-Below we answer some of the most common questions associated with PRP therapy and shed some light on this relatively new treatment option.
+But what exactly is PRP therapy, and how can it work for you?
+Below we answer some of the most common questions about regenerative PRP therapy.

 What is platelet-rich plasma?

-Plasma is the liquid portion of our blood.
-Other than plasma, our blood contains small solids, including red cells, white cells and platelets.
-Platelets, also called thrombocytes, are best known for the important role they play in clotting blood.
-However, platelets also hold hundreds of proteins called growth factors that help with the healing of injuries.
+Plasma is the liquid portion of the blood.
+Our blood also contains small solids such as red cells, white cells and platelets.
+Platelets are known for their role in clotting blood.
+They also hold proteins, or growth factors, that help heal injuries.

-Platelet-rich plasma is plasma with a higher concentration of platelets, and therefore growth factors, than what is typically found in blood.
-The level of platelets in PRP can be 5 to 10 times greater than usual.
+Platelet-rich plasma has a higher concentration of platelets (and therefore growth factors) than typically found in blood.
+Platelet levels in PRP can be 4 to 10 times greater.

 How does PRP therapy work?

-What conditions can be treated with PRP injections?
+What orthopaedic conditions can be treated with PRP?

-PRP injections can treat a multitude of areas and conditions.
-Its helps speed up the healing process of injured ligaments, tendons, muscles and joints.
-Specific conditions that can be treated with PRP include:
+PRP injections are used to treat a multitude of areas and conditions.
+They help speed up the healing process of injured ligaments, tendons, muscles and degenerative joints.
+Conditions that can be treated with PRP include:

 - Tendonitis/chronic tendon injuries